What MacGyver Can Teach Us About Branding

 Sometimes it’s better to cut your losses and start again from scratch, instead of moving forward with a concept that doesn’t quite work.

-When building brand, you have to think about the customer experience:
+When building a brand, you have to think about the customer experience:

-If your brand elements are not quite resonating with customers, then judo chop them right outta there.
+If your brand elements are not quite resonating with customers, then judo chops them right outta there.

 Branding can be as challenging as it is necessary, and there’s no one-size-fits-all solution.
-Standing out, finding an original angle and mastering the perfect brand identity takes time and is rarely achieved on the first try.
+Standing out, finding an original angle, and mastering the perfect brand identity take time and are rarely achieved on the first try.

 Instead of aiming for perfection, be sure to do plenty of research into the brand’s target audience and come at it from their point of view.
 Leave room for experimentation, and never jump in head-first without first seeing what else is out there.
 And be honest with what isn’t working — know when to scrap ideas and start again.